How would your life change if you were living on minimum wage?

 I don’t have time to make my hypothetical bed.
+Even with creative ways to make money, I’d still need to find the time.
 I can’t go to school at night because I’m working—I couldn’t afford school anyway.
 And I can’t get reasonable student loans because my credit score is so low because I’m slipping down the steepening slope of debt.
 Even if I could, those loans might haunt me for life.

 I urge to you not be one of these people:

 America is the wealthiest nation on Earth, but its people are mainly poor, and poor Americans are urged to hate themselves.
 To quote the American humorist Kin Hubbard, ‘It ain’t no disgrace to be poor, but it might as well be.’
 It is in fact a crime for an American to be poor, even though America is a nation of poor.
 Every other nation has folk traditions of men who were poor but extremely wise and virtuous, and therefore more estimable than anyone with power and gold.
 No such tales are told by the American poor.
 They mock themselves and glorify their betters.Kurt Vonnegut

 Unless you’re a multi-millionaire, you have a lot more in common with minimum wage workers than with Fortune 500 CEOs.

 Or let me put it this way.
 Let’s say you’re a teacher earning $50,000 per year.
 I have two questions for you.

 - What are the odds something bad happens in your life, after which you’re forced to work for minimum wage?

 - What are the odds something great happens in your life, after which you’ll never have to worry about money again?